-The experiment from Section V-A showed that, of the optimization methods considered, PSO performed best.
+The experiment from Section V-A showed that of the optimization methods considered, PSO performed best.
 In addition, Figure 4 gives a sense of how well phase-type distributions are able to approximate various parameterizations of Weibull and lognormal distributions.
 KL-divergence values were higher when the true distribution had harsher peaks in its PDF.
 This indicates that phase-type distributions are better at approximating smooth distributions.
-Intuitively, using a larger number of phases should combat this problem.
+Intuitively, using a larger number of phases should mitigate this problem.

-The conclusion of the experiment in Section V-B is that a phase-type distribution with a single phase or few phases may lead to unsatisfactory approximations.
+The conclusion to be drawn from the experiment in Section V-B is that a phase-type distribution with a single phase or few phases may lead to unsatisfactory approximations.
 Six phases seems optimal, as further increasing the number of phases does indeed increase expressiveness, but also makes optimization more difficult.
 Since the search space increases quadratically with the number of phases, adding more phases greatly expands the parameter space the optimization method must search.
-Note that this is not necessarily a concern, in that we seek to find good approximations while using as few parameters as possible.
 We found that three phases is likely sufficient to get a reasonable approximation, and two phases may also work when model complexity is a concern.

 As discussed in Section V-C, informed initialization does appear to improve the approximations.
-Initializing all particles in PSO produced significantly better results at intermediate stages of the optimization process.
-In addition, Figure 5 shows that the solution converges much faster when informed initialization is used, which could be important in applications where learning time is important.
+Initializing the entire swarm in this way produced significantly better results at intermediate stages of the optimization process.
+In addition, Figure 5 shows that the solution converges much faster when informed initialization is used, which could be beneficial to applications where learning time is important.

 The goal of this work was to develop a method for approximating known parametric distributions using phase-type distributions.
-We demonstrated that this can be accomplished by minimizing a modified KL-divergence value.
-We investigated several optimization algorithms and found that PSO produced the best approximations.
-We explored how well this procedure works in relation to the specified parameters for both Weibull and lognormal distributions, and also tested how the number of phases impacts the quality of the approximation.
-Finally, we propose an extension that uses informed initialization to improve convergence speed of the optimization algorithm.
-Experiments in these areas have shown promising results, paving the way for additional improvements.
+We demonstrated that this can be accomplished by using PSO to minimize a modified KL-divergence value.
+We compared PSO to two baseline algorithms and found that it produced the best approximations.
+We explored how well this procedure performs for a variety of parameterizations of both Weibull and lognormal distributions, and also tested how the number of phases impacts the quality of the approximation.
+Finally, we proposed and tested an extension that uses informed initialization to improve convergence speed of the optimization algorithm.
+Experiments in these areas have shown promising results, paving the way for additional application of PSO and related algorithms to CTBNs.